Strip escalators and elevators never seem to work. Here’s why.

 In total, the county is in charge of keeping 23 elevators and 48 escalators clean and operational, which is no small feat.

-Despite dampened foot traffic from the pandemic, taking care of the lifts is still a “nonstop” operation, according to Dave Pritchard, Clark County’s supervising construction management inspector.
+Despite diminished foot traffic from the pandemic, taking care of the lifts is still a “nonstop” operation, according to Dave Pritchard, Clark County’s supervising construction management inspector.

 Each elevator and escalator is serviced both monthly and annually, he said.
 The monthly service takes an hour or two for each elevator and up to four hours for escalators.